×

 When we asked expats and global nomads about the quality of medical care in Luanda, they replied:

 "Medical services in Luanda, are limited, with healthcare facilities often lacking in resources, equipment, and trained personnel.
 Public hospitals are generally overcrowded and understaffed, while private clinics offer better services but can be expensive.
 Expatriates and visitors are advised to seek medical care outside the country for serious illnesses or emergencies, as specialized treatments may not be available.
-It is also recommended to have comprehensive medical insurance and to take necessary precautions, such as vaccinations and preventive measures, before traveling to Luanda," explained one expat in Luanda.
+It is also recommended to have comprehensive medical insurance and to take necessary precautions, such as vaccinations and preventive measures, before traveling to Luanda," said one expat in living in Luanda, Angola.

 Are healthcare and health insurance expensive in Luanda?